horeaporutiu/VSCodeTutorial/README.md

 ![packageFile](/docs/installExtension.gif)
 First thing we need to do is to install the IBM Blockchain Platform VSCode extension.
 You will need to install the latest version of VSCode to do this.
-To see if you have the latest VSCode extension, go to
-`Code` -> `Check for Updates`.
+To see if you have the latest VSCode extension, go to `Code` -> `Check for Updates`.
 If VSCode crashes at this point (which it did for me), it likely means you don't have the latest version.
-Check the troubleshooting section below if your VSCode crashed.
-Otherwise, update your VSCode, and once you're done, click on `extensions` on the side bar on the left part of your screen.
+If so, update your VSCode, and once you're done, click on `extensions` on the side bar on the left part of your screen.
 At the top, search the extension marketplace for `IBM Blockchain Platform`.
 Click on `Install`.
 Then click on `reload`.
-Nice, you are all set to use the extension! 🙌🏼
+Nice, you are all set to use the extension!

 ## Step 1.
 Create a New Smart Contract Project
 ![packageFile](/docs/createSmartContract.gif)

-To create a smart contract project, click on your newly downloaded IBM Blockchain Platform extension.
+To create a smart contract project:

+1. Click on your newly downloaded IBM Blockchain Platform extension.
 It should be the extension all the way at the bottom of the left side bar.
-Next, use the keyboard shortcut `Shift` + `CMD` + `P` to bring up all of the commands for the IBM Blockchain Platform.
-Choose `Create Smart Contract Project` from the dropdown.
-Next, click `JavaScript` from the dropdown.
-Next, click `New Folder`, and name the project what you want.
+2. Next, use the keyboard shortcut `Shift` + `CMD` + `P` to bring up the command pallete.
+Choose **IBM Blockchain Platform: Create Smart Contract Project** from the dropdown.
+3. Click **JavaScript** from the dropdown.
+4. Click **New Folder**, and name the project what you want.
 I named mine `demoContract`.
-Click `Create` and then `Open` your new folder which you just created.
-Next, you'll be prompted with a dropdown, and you can click `Add to Workspace`.
-Once the extension is done packaging your contract, you can open the `lib/my-contract.js` file to see your smart contract code scaffold.
-Nice job! 👏🏼
+5. Click **Create** and then **Open** your new folder which you just created.
+Next, from the dropdown, click **Add to Workspace**.
+6. Once the extension is done packaging your contract, you can open the `lib/my-contract.js` file to see your smart contract code scaffold.
+Nice job!

 ## Step 2.
 Modify Chaincode
 ![packageFile](/docs/addChaincode.gif)